GENNEXT-SIGIR-25

 • Julian McAuley, Professor, UC San Diego, USA

-• Scott Sanner, Associate Professor, University of Toronto, Canada
+• Scott Sanner, Professor, University of Toronto, Canada

 • Pablo Castells, Professor, Autonomous University of Madrid, Spain